Law Firm SEO Services

 What does content marketing have to do with my law firm’s ability to practice the law and provide exceptional service to your clients?
-We get this question a lot!
-You may be the best lawyer in town but unless your “word of mouth” clients are flowing in freely from either your in-person or online reviews, that’s not enough, unfortunately.
+We get this question a lot.
+You may be the best lawyer in town but unless your “word of mouth” clients are flowing in freely from either your in-person or positive reviews online, that’s not enough, unfortunately.

 At Digital Logic, we get many clients by referral because we are experts in our field.
 Yet, here you are reading our content.
 See how that works?
 Everyone can benefit from online marketing.

 The written content on your law firm’s website is the single biggest driver of online rankings, visitors and leads.
 Because, as we mentioned, Google connects searchers with the most relevant content.
 The more Google trusts [your] content, the higher your content will rank.

 Once Google sends someone to your website, it learns one of two things: